jenca-adam/awiki/pages/plavala2022incompatibility/page.md

-title: plavala2021incompatibility
+title: plavala2022incompatibility
 ---

 ## Reference

-Martin Plávala,Incompatibility in restricted operational theories: connecting contextuality and steering,arXiv preprint arXiv:2112.10596, Dec 2021,
+Martin Plávala,Incompatibility in restricted operational theories: connecting contextuality and steering, Journal of Physics A: Mathematical and Theoretical 55.17 (2022): 174001.

 ## Abstract
   We investigate the connection between steering and contextuality in general